What are the challenges with reentry?

 We "bear hug" each student that gets accepted into our program with resources and guidance to make sure you are successful.

-- Don't have your documents?
-We will pay to get you your documents.
+Don't have your identity documents (Birth Certificate, Social Security Card, Proof of Residence, Driver's License renewal/reinstatement)?
+We will pay to get you your identity documents.

-- Don't have a car?
-We've recently partnered with Lyft to get you where you need to go, free of charge.
+Don't have a car?
+We partner with Uber to get you where you need to go for the program, free of charge.

-- Don't have a job?
-We will train you to get a job in trucking that pays really well and continue to place you into higher paying jobs for a period of 3 years after graduation.
+Don't have a job?
+We will train you to get a job in trucking that pays really well and continue to assist you in finding higher-paying jobs for 5 years after graduation.

-If you like what you see, fill out an application and a FreeWorld team member will be in touch to schedule an interview.
+If you like what you see, fill out an application.

-- You go to trucking school.
-You get $1,500 while you are in school and take financial literacy classes and career services classes.
+You go to trucking school.
+You get $1,500 while in school.

-- We get you a job and continue to place you into jobs for a period of 3 years to make sure you are successful and stay successful.
-You are surrounded by a positive community of ex-felon graduates.
-We help as financial advisors to make sure you stay successful.
+We help you find a job and continue to assist you in finding employment for 5 years to make sure you are successful and stay successful.
+You are surrounded by a positive community of formerly incarcerated graduates.

 Whoa, this sounds too good to be true.
 What's the catch?

-Once you are successfully employed, you have to pay it forward to help the next person go through school.
-3 months after you graduate, If you net at least $3,000/month (after taxes and deductions), you will pay 10% of your monthly income towards the next student for 36 payments.
-If you are unemployed or you're not netting at least $3,000/month then you don’t make a payment.
+Once you are successfully employed, you must pay it forward to help the next person go through school.
+3 months after you graduate, if you net at least $3,000/month (after taxes and deductions) working in the trucking industry, you will pay $150 a month toward the next student for 24 payments.
+If you are unemployed or not netting at least $3,000/month, then you don’t make a payment.